What’s next for the world of omnichannel retail?

-“Direct-to-consumer brands have always leveraged data and customer relationships to their advantage,” said Cantino.
-“Applying this framework to other sales channels will result in increased conversions, more effective promotion, better informed product development, and stronger customer relationships.”
+“Direct-to-consumer brands have always leveraged data and customer relationships to their advantage,” says Cantino.
+“Applying this framework to other sales channels will result in increased conversions, more effective promotion, better-informed product development, and stronger customer relationships.”

 Cantino adds that every customer has a lifetime value.
 Mixing omnichannel marketing with steadily improving technology will make it easier to measure all customers in terms of lifetime value.